 As president of the International Center for Journalists (ICFJ), Barnathan helps to develop and oversee a wide variety of high-impact programs at the nexus of quality journalism and technology.
 She ensures that the organization is at the forefront of a changing media landscape.
 Under her leadership, ICFJ transforms how journalists tell compelling stories and engage audiences.
-The revenue at ICFJ has more than doubled since she took over as president.
+The revenue at ICFJ has more than tripled since she took over as president in mid-2006.

 Previously, Barnathan served as the executive editor, Global Franchise, for BusinessWeek.
 She oversaw editorial content, managed product launches, created alliances, and ensured the integration of all BusinessWeek offerings across all channels.

 She was also assistant managing editor, responsible for the magazine’s Finance, Economics, Investor, and Lifestyle departments.